Looking for the best way to reheat prime rib slices?

 - A baking pan

-Steaming is a simple, effective way to reheat prime rib.
+Steaming is a simple, effective way to reheat prime rib and keep it from during out.
 This method helps preserve the juiciness of the cut when done properly.

 Put a small amount of water in the pot of your choice and bring it to a boil.

-Wrap the prime rib in foil before placing it into the steamer basket.
+Wrap the prime rib in a foil pouch before placing it into the steamer basket.

 Steam the prime rib anywhere from 3 to 6 minutes.
 You can check to see if it’s warmed up by unwrapping the foil and seeing if it’s warmed the entire way through.